 James Elijah Bartlett 1853 - 1941

-James Elijah Bartlett, my great-grandfather, was born on 1st March 1853 at Winkleigh in Devon.
+James Elijah Bartlett James Elijah Bartlett, my great-grandfather, was born on 1st March 1853 at Winkleigh in Devon.

 James Elijah's father was Reverend James Bartlett, a Bible Christian Minister, who was born in 1816 in Somerton, Somerset and died in 1881.
 His mother was Elizabeth Bartlett (née Rendell), who was born about 1829 in East Chinnock, Somerset.

 James Elijah had two brothers, George Jabez (b.
 1861) and Edward Charles (1867 - 1936) and three sisters, Elizabeth Jennie (b.
-1852), Hephzibah Rendall (b.
-1854) and Mary Ann (b.
+1852), Hephzibah Rendall (1854 - 1927) and Mary Emma (b.
 1857).

 In October 1877 he married Caroline Attwooll in Weymouth and they remained happily married until her death in May 1933.